-"And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten with worms and gave up the ghost."
+"And immediately the angel of the Lord smote him, because he gave not God the glory: and he was eaten of worms and gave up the ghost."

-5. Through intemperance many bring sickness upon themselves.
+Through intemperance many bring sickness upon themselves.

-"In the day of our king the princes have made him sick with bottles of wine; he stretched out his hand with scorners."
+"In the day of our king the princes have made him sick with bottles of wine; he stetched out his hand with scorners."

-6. The sins of youth often leave disease and weakness in the body.
+The sins of youth often leave disease and weakness in the body.